 You can view the full article here.

-In our animated video on our home page, entitled "Eat Well, Be Healthy", we ask "where does this meat come from?".
+Our theme here is “Eat Well, Be Healthy”.
+We still ask “where does this meat come from?”.
 This question becomes more important every day.

 Here’s an easy solution for you…